gSchool/third-quarter-project-proposals/README.md

 ## What outputs do they need?

-Being connected to a chat app
+Being connected to a chat app where students are able to select which teacher they would like to start a chat with

 ## What inputs are needed to generate those outputs?

-The specific languages trying to be learned
+The specific languages trying to be learned by students

 ## What technologies will you use that weren't covered in class?

 ### Front End

-Meteor.js
-React + Redux
+React

 ### Back End
-golang (potentially)
+golang
-mongoDB

 ## What technologies do you plan to use?

-None
+Angular 1.6
+html
+css
+Bootstrap
+PostgreSQL

+React
+golang

 ## Feature list